kkuchta/TSpell/README.md

 ## How does this work?

+Poorly.

-Here's a simplified version that only supports two valid words: "cat" and "dog" and a space character as the only non-letter character allowed.
+Ok, here's a simplified version that only supports two valid words: "cat" and "dog" and a space character as the only non-letter character allowed.
+If this makes sense to you, that makes one of us (and you can probably skip the rest of this section).

 ```typescript
 type ValidWords<T extends string> = T extends ""